Honkl/general-ai/README.md

 Then AI performs an evaluation and writes to game process computed result.
 The result is simple string with floats separated by whitespace.
 Described process repeats until game has come to an end.

+In the case of game 2048, there is not need to run any specific subprocess because the code of 2048 is in Python (included in the project) and the communication is direct.

-Game also must provide a configuration file (also written in json) which must contain following three variables: `game_phases` - and integer, says how many phases game has, `input_sizes` - array of integers, saying how big is output from the game (i.e. size of the state of the game) for each phase and `output_sizes` saying how many outputs should AI generate.
+Game also must provide a configuration file (also json structure) which must contain following three variables: `game_phases` - and integer, says how many phases game has, `input_sizes` - array of integers, saying how big is output from the game (i.e. size of the state of the game) for each phase and `output_sizes` saying how many outputs should AI generate.
+All games that we use, has only one number of inputs (even Alhambra -- has multiple phases but all of them have same number of inputs).

 On the 'python-side' of games, you should extend `Game` class.
-Take a look on some already implemented classes in [`./Controller/games/`](https://github.com/Honkl/general-ai/tree/master/Controller/games) directory.
+Take a look on some already implemented classes in [`Controller/games/`](https://github.com/Honkl/general-ai/tree/master/Controller/games) directory.

 On the 'game-side', there's basically no restriction, if game satisfies the I/O communication interface.
 ***